Features — AI Gateway for Amazon Bedrock¶

 -

-CDK reference sample — no WAF, auto-scaling, monitoring, or commercial support ↩
+CloudFormation reference sample (API Gateway + Lambda, or ALB + Fargate) — no WAF, auto-scaling, monitoring, or commercial support ↩

 -